StreakyFly/fortnite-tools/Trello Updates Bot/DESCRIPTION.md

-This bot constantly checks for new cards added to Trello.
+This bot is constantly checking for new cards added to Trello.
 If it detects a new card, it posts its contents.

 Here are some of the tweets posted by the bot:
 1. https://twitter.com/StreakyFly/status/1587864748732858369